allansal/DogFightEnv/README.md

 `python DQN_DogFight.py --help`

+As an example, say you want to load checkpoint 1000 in the ./checkpoints/test_run/ directory, then you would enter the command:

+`python DQN_DogFight.py --checkpoint-dir test_run --load-checkpoint 1000`

 A summary of all the parameters is provided in the table below.

 | Parameter | Description |